OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 - Some number of other components (some of which may be assemblies)
 - A workflow (essentially an execution order)
-- A driver that operates on the workflow
+- At least one driver.
+A driver may have its own workflow or may use the assembly's workflow.

 An Assembly retains the Component API (i.e., it can be executed, added to models, and exists in the model hierarchy), but it also extends the API to